semintaj171/SMS-Classification-Model/README.md

-# SMS-Classification-Model
+# SMS-Classification
-An NLP model to categorize the SMS as spam message or not spam message using Python
+It is a python model to categorize sms as a spam or not spam